autotelic/fastify-opentelemetry/README.md

 ### Fastify OpenTelemetry

-A [Fastify] plugin that utilizes the [OpenTelemetry API] to provide request tracing.
+A [Fastify] plugin that uses the [OpenTelemetry API] to provide request tracing.

 #### Usage
 ```sh